 - Nilesh Dhoke, Transportation Manager

-With visibility through IoT sensors and assistance from control towers like BeeCentral, many of these goods are:
+With real time supply chain visibility through IoT sensors and assistance from control towers like BeeCentral, many of these goods are:

 - Re-routed to a nearby warehouse for re-refrigeration if they are located midway between the origin and destination.

 - Returned to destination in case much of the journey hasn’t been traversed yet.

 - Expedited to the destination in the case of rush orders, with close coordination with government authorities.

 - Maintained at the right temperature in the truck, at airports, or ports through daily monitoring of temperature excursions and on-site visits.

 If you are shipping condition-sensitive cargo, you will have the ability to instantly decide what to do and how to act rather than spending time figuring out where your goods are and how they are doing.